 I hope you will do all you can for our friend Cyrus Edwards in the way of getting him appointed Comr Genl[Commissioner of the General] Land Office–8I remain

 Your Friend & obt Sevt[obedient Servant]Levi DavisP.
 S. Perhaps you had better write to Chickering also at the same time you write to me.–9L.
 D.

-2From 1845 to 1848, Lincoln & Herndon represented Boston financiers Griggs & Weld in legal cases against Hezekiah H. Gear in the Illinois Supreme Court and in federal court.
-John W. Chickering represented Griggs & Weld in the circuit court cases that initiated the appeals, and he served alongside Lincoln & Herndon representing Griggs & Weld at the Illinois Supreme Court and federal court levels.
+2From 1845 to 1848, Lincoln & Herndon represented the Boston financial firm of Griggs & Weld in appellate cases against Hezekiah H. Gear before the Illinois Supreme Court and the U.S. Circuit Court.
+John W. Chickering represented Griggs & Weld in the case before the Jo Daviess County Circuit Court that initiated the appeals, and he served alongside Lincoln & Herndon representing Griggs & Weld at the Illinois Supreme Court and federal court levels.

 Griggs & Weld v.
 Gear, Martha L. Benner and Cullom Davis et al., eds., The Law Practice of Abraham Lincoln: Complete Documentary Edition, 2d edition (Springfield: Illinois Historic Preservation Agency, 2009), http://lawpracticeofabrahamlincoln.org/Details.aspx?case=139743, http://lawpracticeofabrahamlincoln.org/Details.aspx?case=139745.

 3Congress adjourned on March 3, 1849.
 Abraham Lincoln stayed in Washington, DC until March 20, arguing a legal case in the U.S. Supreme Court and attending to patronage appointments in the new Whig presidential administration.
 He left Washington on March 20 and returned to Springfield on March 31.